ellakoa/postcard-poem/content/posts/watch-the-dog-autumns-walk.md

 alt: Montage of
 poem: |-
   Autumn skies change day by day
-  Summer reluctantly gives way
+  Summer has finally given way
-  Bursts of orange
-  Hues of brown
+  Bursts of orange, hues of brown
-  Leaves everywhere are tumbling down
+  Leaves are everywhere, tumbling down
+  The dirt is soft and easy to dig
-  Time to chase time to play
+  Time to bury treats and fetch twigs
-  Before winter sweeps them all away
-  Watch the dog race indoors
-  With muddy coat and muddy paws
+  Watch the dog race indoors with muddy coat and muddy paws.

-  Skies darken day by day
-  Dark shades of grey
-  Autumn winds are on the way
-  Hear the wrath
-  Fe
+  Billowing clouds start to race
+  Windy weather sets a pace
+  Gusts to knock you off your feet sending bins down the street
+  Watch the dog chase his tail
+  Calm the dog's playful spell.
 alignPoemLeft: false
 address: |-
   Watch the Dog